Solv-eze: Automated Placement of Explicit Water Molecules Using 3D-RISM: Validation method

 \subsection{System Preparation and Parameterization}

-Each system was prepared using a combination of PyMOL\cite{PyMOL} and PDBFixer\cite{eastman_openmm_2017} from their respective RCSB entries.
-Two copies of each system were prepared: one to evaluate Solv-eze water placement by removing all crystallographic waters, and the other retained crystallographic waters as a control case to compare solv-eze against.
-PDBFixer was utilized to replace nonstandard amino acids with their standard equivalents, missing side chain atoms were modeled by completing their respective templates, and the protein structure was protonated at a pH of 7.
-Residues that were completely absent from the crystal structure were not modeled during this step but were instead treated as gaps in the structure.
-Finally, histidine residues were renamed to reflect their protonation states (HIE, HID, and HIP), and capping residues (N-acetyl and N-methyl) were added to both termini and gaps in the structures via an in-house Python script featuring PyMOL function calls.
+Each system (Table S1) was prepared with crystallographic waters present.
+First, proteins were preprocessed with the PDBFixer application in OpenMM\cite{eastman_openmm_2017} to replace nonstandard amino acids, add missing atoms, and protonate the system at a pH of 7.
+Missing residues were not modeled; termini and residues adjacent to gaps were treated in their charged form.
+Histidine residues were renamed to reflect their protonation states (HIE, HID, and HIP) using an in-house PyMOL\cite{schrodinger_llc_pymol_2015} script.
+Two copies of each system were modeled: one to evaluate Solv-eze water placement by removing all crystallographic waters, and the other retained crystallographic waters as a control case to compare Solv-eze against.

-Ligand molecules were prepared using RDKit\cite{landrum_rdkit_nodate} to protonate and correct the bond orders of organic compounds by cross-referencing the co-crystal structure with its isomeric SMILES entry in the corresponding RCSB entry.
+Ligand molecules were prepared using RDKit\cite{landrum_rdkit_nodate} to protonate and correct the bond orders of organic compounds.
+Each small molecule was scrutinized in its binding site environment to identify the appropriate protonation state to be parameterized; ID and net charge for each ligand can be found in Table S2.
 The small molecule ligands were then parameterized using Antechamber 22.
 Atomic partial charges were derived from the AM1-BCC\cite{jakalian_fast_2002} charge model, and the Generalized Amber Force Field 2 (GAFF 2) \cite{he_fast_2020, vassetti_assessment_2019} was used to describe the bonds, angles, and dihedral parameters for each compound.
-Protein-ligand systems were constructed with \code{tleap}\cite{case2023ambertools} using Amber 19 (FF19SB) protein parameters\cite{tian_ff19sb_2020}, GAFF2 ligand parameters, and standard monatomic ion parameters appropriate for use with the SPC/E water model\cite{berendsen_missing_1987}.
-After force field parameters were applied, a system box was defined with a \SI{10}{\angstrom} minimum distance between solute atoms and the unit cell edges, suitable for 3D-RISM implicit solvent calculations.
+Protein-ligand systems were constructed with \code{tleap}\cite{case2023ambertools} using Amber ff19SB protein parameters\cite{tian_ff19sb_2020}, GAFF2 ligand parameters, and standard monatomic ion parameters appropriate for use with the SPC/E water model\cite{berendsen_missing_1987}.
+After force field parameters were applied, a system box was defined with a \SI{10}{\angstrom} minimum distance between solute atoms and the unit cell edges, suitable for 3D-RISM calculations.